 Oppression can consume the oppressed.
 Iris Young, author of the Five Faces of Oppression, states those who are oppressors dehumanize those they oppress in every facet of their lives, decreasing their potential to be fully capable humans in mind and body.

-So what does all of this have to do with pursuing purpose?
 Oppression not only results in the exclusion of people from opportunity and rights intrinsic to their humanness.
 It also changes the way the oppressed view themselves and others who are like them.
 We internalize the oppression that we experience.
 This is due to the negative images of ourselves we take in from oppressive systems on a conscious and subconscious (section of the mind that we are not aware of, but impacts our views) level.

 It makes us question the beauty of our various skin tones, hair textures, and facial features and desire to obtain those of the oppressor.

-It makes us skeptical of our own intellectual abilities.
+Oppression can make us skeptical of our own intellectual abilities.

-It can make us hesitant to speak in our beautiful accents and dialects.
+…or make us hesitant to speak in our beautiful accents and dialects.

 It can cause us to devalue our own lives and humanness.